LafeLabs/thing/symbol/README.md

 Geometron is a language for building symbolic languages.
 It is mostly written in itself, that is, the symbols by which we interact with Geometron are made up of symbols which are also drawn with Geometron.
 Geometron is a little bit like some of the "teaching" languages like Logo or "art" languages like Processing, but unlike other computer languages for constructing art, Geometron does not work with "code" written in English or some other human language or numbers which drive most computer language.
 Geometron works directly with geometric actions and combinations of them, without direct reference to numbers.
 Rather than numbers, Geometron works with scales like the Golden Ratio and symmetries like "four fold", "five fold" and "six fold" symmetry.

+As with the Geometron Art Factory, the symbol generator documented here is *instanced* by creating a collection of specific elements.
+The core elements for a specific instance that differentiate it from other instances are some files which contain information about the specific symbolic language used, the graphical styles used, the user interface(what they keyboard does and what touch buttons on the screen do) and some code that describes the inner workings of Geometron.
+These files are [currentjson.txt](data/currentjson.txt), [keyboard.js](data/keyboard.js) and [hypercube.js](data/hypercube.js).
+They can be pasted from one instance to another using the [main code editor for Geometron, editor.php](editor.php).

-In order to learn the Geometron language you should have a Geometron keyboard, decorated with a subset of the following symbols:
+In order to learn the Geometron language you should have a physical Geometron keyboard, decorated with a subset of the following symbols:
 ![](iconsymbols/keyboard.svg)

 To buy a cheap and small USB keyboard to decorate try [this one from Amazon](https://www.amazon.com/gp/product/B01IQL2VCE/).
 I recommend Sharpie paint pens, which can also be [bought on Amazon](https://www.amazon.com/Sharpie-37371PP-Oil-Based-Markers-Assorted/dp/B000GOYAPQ/).
 Most keyboards and black, so white or yellow are the best choices for contrast.
 Just add symbols as you learn them as you go through this tutorial, so your keyboard does not get too cluttered right away.
 A company that makes custom keyboard covers is here: [https://www.speedskin.com/](https://www.speedskin.com/).

 ![](https://i.imgur.com/TZL7RmL.jpg)

+## Quick Start Guide

 To start learning Geometron click on the Geometron icon from this page which looks like this:

 [![](iconsymbols/geometron.svg)](index.html)

-Then move the cursor around by using the keys "asdfghjk".
+Then move the cursor around by using the keys "asdfghjk"(or whatever it is for your custom keyboard).
 The cursor looks like this:

 ![](iconsymbols/cursor.svg)

  The cursor movements have symbols that look like this: